floria02/Sales-Analysis-Project/README.md

 </p>
 Two particular months in a period of 2 years have shown the most contribution to the revenue.
 On average October and November show the most generated revenue.

+**Sales analysis dashboard:**
 <p>
   <img src="https://i.postimg.cc/XvgtVxTY/Sales-Drop-New.jpg"Alt text">
 </p>

+The total lost revenue amounts to 104.08K, representing a 2.61% of the total revenue of 3.99M.
+This indicates a relatively low impact on overall revenue.
+The product lines contributing to the revenue loss are Classic Cars and Motorcycles.
+Despite this, these product lines generated significant growth of revenue, with 1.87M and 543K respectively, suggesting that currently they do not pose a risk to overall performance.
+Customers placed medium-sized deals likely because of a lower risk and a good value compared to large deals which require higher total spend.
+But as we can see there is a significant decline in sales in 2005, where total orders dropped from 451 to 168.
+This decrease is mainly driven by a reduction in medium deal size orders, which fell from 268 to 85 and had previously been the main contributor to revenue.